darshakmehta/Swapping-Auction/README.md

   We will define EJS Pages for the presentation, routes for the controller and JavaScript data objects for the business logic

+# Stage 3
+  Implement sessions to maintain state in our application

+  Complete MVC Architecture

 # Testing
   Validation of HTML5 pages by following tool: http://html5.validator.nu/